wolfywolfie/BlockShift/Final/README.md

 #Block Shift Final

--scoring works but not perfectly
+-scoring works but not perfectly <BR>
 -action phase was removed